fxlin/p4-fs/docs/README.md

 This project has two experiments.
 Each has its own description and assignments.

 * [exp1: Interpretation](interpretation.md): parse given ext2 images and dump their key data structures.
 * [exp2: Consistency](consistency.md): check given ext2 images and report any inconsistency

+**NOTE: depending on semester, students may do exp1 only, or exp1+exp2.
+Always refer to the syllabus.**

 ## Files